mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### What language should I use to write Apps?

 Any language you want.
-We currently have an [official driver for Go](https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps).
+We currently have an {{<newtabref title="official driver for Go" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps">}}.

 ### How and where will my App be hosted?